peteroupc/peteroupc.github.io/exporand.md

 Each additional digit is sampled simply by setting it to an independent unbiased random digit, an observation that dates from von Neumann (1951)<sup>[**(9)**](#Note9)</sup> in the binary case.

 This document may use the terms _geometric bag_ and _partially-sampled random number_ interchangeably.
-Note that the _u-rand_ concept by Karney only contemplates sampling bits from left to right without any gaps, whereas the geometric bag concept is more general in this respect.
+Note that the _u-rand_ concept by Karney only contemplates sampling digits from left to right without any gaps, whereas the geometric bag concept is more general in this respect.

 Partially-sampled numbers of other distributions can be implemented via rejection from the uniform distribution.
 For example: